AnmolTomer/binance_api_bot/05_Notes.md

 - [Install TALib on Google Colab](https://stackoverflow.com/questions/49648391/how-to-install-ta-lib-in-google-colab)

 - NOTE: Make sure you have `numpy>=1.20.0` then only import talib will work properly.

+- TA-Lib uses numpy arrays, we can make a numpy array of closing prices of BTCUSDT, or S&P 500, then we can apply different indicators on it.